Aam Aadmi Sena: Actions

 In February 2014, members of Aam Aadmi Sena peacefully protested outside the residence of Aam Aadmi Party official Arvind Kejriwal after he had resigned from the post of Chief Minister of Delhi after 49 days in office.
 Among the accusations made by members of AAS were that Kejriwal took no action to deal with issues facing Delhi residents.

 In May 2014, a large group of activists from Aam Aadmi Sena marched through Delhi in a demonstration against the Delhi government, and against Kejriwal in particular, over failure to provide services, including the deployment of marshals on DTC buses.
 Later in the month, members protested against Kejriwal outside the Delhi High Court during proceedings related to court orders seeking to place Kejriwal into custody.

 In June 2014, residents of New Delhi continued to deal with rolling brown-outs, also referred to as load-shedding, due to peak demands for electricity and the consequences of damage to the power grid following a storm.
-Some members of Aam Aadmi Sena threatened to cut the electrical power supply to the residences of Congress president Sonia Gandhi and AAP leader Arvind Kejriwal in order to spur the officials into action to deal with the summer power outrages.
+Some members of Aam Aadmi Sena threatened to cut the electrical power supply to the residences of Congress president Sonia Gandhi and AAP leader Arvind Kejriwal in order to spur the officials into action to deal with the summer power outages.

 In July 2014, members of Aam Aadmi Sena again peacefully protested outside the Kejriwal's residence.

 In October 2014, activists from the group protested outside the residence of Union Finance minister Arun Jaitley.
 The activists were pressuring the Finance Minister to disclose the holders of black money, which is untaxed income earned in the black market.